Myriad-Dreamin/shiroa/github-pages/docs/guide/installation.typ

 = Building all from source

-To build the `shiroa`'s all components from source, you need to additionally install Yarn.
+To build the `shiroa`'s all components from source, you need to additionally install pnpm.
-First, follow the instructions on the #link("https://classic.yarnpkg.com/en/docs/install")[Yarn installation page].
+First, follow the instructions on the #link("https://pnpm.io/installation")[pnpm installation page].

 Then, run the following commands: